Questions to ask BEFORE signing up for a Distance Education class:

 In some cases there is a mandatory orientation, or exams must be taken at one of the Montgomery College Assessment Centers.
 Please read the notes associated with your course on the current semester DELT Course Listing carefully before signing up for a distance education course.
 Most campus attendance requirements are listed there for each online course.

-You can also check out the Course Information Page link.
-(TOP)
+You can also check out the Course Information Page link. ( BACK TO THE TOP )

 ¤ When do online courses begin?

 Online courses follow the same semester schedule as all other credit courses at Montgomery College.
 Depending on the instructor an online class may be available for student access up to a week before the scheduled semester start date.
 Some courses are not available until the end of the first day of the semester.
-Call DELT at (240) 567-6000, or e-mail at firstname.lastname@example.org, if you want to check to make sure you have correctly registered for an online course or if you cannot get into your course on the first day of the semester.
-(TOP)
+Call DELT at (240) 567-6000, or e-mail at email@example.com, if you want to check to make sure you have correctly registered for an online course or if you cannot get into your course on the first day of the semester. ( BACK TO THE TOP )

 ¤ How do I know which courses are taught fully online and which courses require some on campus attendance?